Equivariant localizing invariants of simple varieties: Localizing and truncating invariants of simple varieties

 \subsection{A class of simple varieties}

-\begin{notation} Let $k$ be a base field.
-We write $\pt = \Spec k$ and denote $\Sch_k$ the category of quasi-compact separated schemes over $k$.
-Let $G$ be an affine group scheme over $k$.
-We then denote $\Sch^G_k$ the category of $G$-equivariant quasi-compact separated schemes over $k$ and equivariant maps between them.
-Any object $X$ of $\Sch^G_k$ gives rise to the global quotient stack $X/G$.
-We denote $BG = \pt/G$ the classifying stack of $G$.
+\begin{notation} Let $R$ be an arbitrary base ring, we write $S= \Spec R$ and denote $\Sch_R$ the category of quasi-compact separated schemes over $R$.
+Let $G$ be an affine group scheme over $R$.
+We then denote $\Sch^G_R$ the category of $G$-equivariant quasi-compact separated schemes over $k$ and equivariant maps between them.
+Any object $X$ of $\Sch^G_R$ gives rise to the global quotient stack $X/G$.
 Then $\Vect(X/G)$ and $\Perf(X/G)$ denote the categories of $G$-equivariant vector bundles and $G$-equivariant perfect complexes on $X$.
+We denote $BG = S/G$ the classifying stack of $G$ over $S$.

-If $R$ is an arbitrary base ring, we write $S= \Spec R$.
-If $G$ is an affine group over $R$, we use analogous notation as above. \end{notation}
+Using the above notation, we will mostly work over a base field $k$.
+We then write $\pt = \Spec k$. \end{notation}